-1. Cultural and historical background to the Pakistan Movement Key Question 1: How successful were the religious thinkers in spreading Islam in the sub-continent during the 18th and 19th centuries?
-Focus points: Specified content: How important were the religious reforms of Shah Waliullah?
-What influence did Syed Ahmad Barelvi exert in the revival of Islam?
-How influential was Haji Shariatullah and the Faraizi Movement? the religious reforms of Shah Waliullah and his role in the political and religious context of the time Syed Ahmad Barelvi and the revival of Islam in the sub-continent the Jihad movement and the Mujahideen Haji Shariatullah and the Faraizi Movement.
+1. Cultural and historical background to the Pakistan Movement

+Key Question 1: How successful were the religious thinkers in spreading Islam in the subcontinent during the 18th and 19th centuries?

+Focus points: Specified content: How important were the religious reforms of the religious reforms of Shah Waliullah and his role Shah Waliullah? in the political and religious context of the time What influence did Syed Ahmad Barelvi exert Syed Ahmad Barelvi and the revival of Islam in the in the revival of Islam? subcontinent How influential was Haji Shariatullah and the Faraizi Movement? the Jihad movement and the MujahideenHaji Shariatullah and the Faraizi Movement.

 Key Question 2: What were the causes and consequences of the decline of the Mughal Empire?

-Focus points:

-• Int decline of the Mughal Empire?
-En

-- How far did Mughal weaknesses from 1707 make decline inevitable? - What role did the East India Company play in the decline of the Empire? - How successful was British expansion in the sub-continent to 1857?

-Specified content:

-Internal Indian reasons for the decline of the Mughal Empire:

-- the impact of Aurangzeb's policies on the stability of the Mughal Empire - the effectiveness of his successors as rulers - problems of controlling the Empire - the rise of the Maratha and Sikh empires.

-Key Question 2: What were the causes and consequences of the decline of the Mughal Empire? continued External reasons for the decline of the Mughal Empire: • foreign invasions from Persia and Afghanistan the East India Company's involvement in the sub-continent British relations with the later Mughal rulers of Delhi • British expansion from the 1750s to the 1850s in the subcontinent • a general overview of the course of, and reasons for, British annexation of the territories which now encompass Pakistan (including the Anglo- Sikh wars and the annexations of Lahore, the Punjab and Peshawar) the British search for a 'natural' and 'scientific' NW Frontier British policy towards Tribal Territory.
-(The two forwards and Drittel and a start and a start is detailed to shire but any anticide start is detailed to shire the s
+Focus points: How far was Aurangzeb responsible for the decline of the Mughal Empire?
+How far did Mughal weaknesses from 1707 make decline inevitable?
+What role did the East India Company play in the decline of the Empire?
+How successful was British expansion in the subcontinent to 1857?
+Specified content: Internal Indian reasons for the decline of the Mughal Empire: the impact of Aurangzeb's policies on the stability of the Mughal Empire the effectiveness of his successors as rulers problems of controlling the Empire the rise of the Maratha and Sikh empires.
+External reasons for the decline of the Mughal Empire: foreign invasions from Persia and Afghanistan the East India Company's involvement in the subcontinent British relations with the later Mughal rulers of Delhi British expansion from the 1750s to the 1850s in the subcontinent a general overview of the course of, and reasons for, British annexation of the territories which now encompass Pakistan (including the Anglo-Sikh wars and the annexations of Lahore, the Punjab and Peshawar) the British policy towards Tribal Territory.